devdogio/RucksackDocs/Editors/CustomEditors.md

 Pages can be created by adding a single `[EditorPage("Items/TabName")]` attribute to your class.

+!!! notice
-> Note that your class has to inherit from `EditorCrudBase<T>` or anything that inherits from it like `InventoryEditorCrudBase<T>`.
+	Your class has to inherit from `EditorCrudBase<T>` or anything that inherits from it like `InventoryEditorCrudBase<T>`.

 ## Overwriting an editor page

 In case you want to completely replace an existing editor page you can add a higher priority to your `[EditorPage("Items/TabName", order: 20, priority: 100)]` attribute.

+!!! danger
-> Note that this will completely overwrite any existing tabs.
+	This will completely overwrite any existing tabs.